falcosecurity/event-generator/README.md

   --set config.command=test \
   --set config.actions=""
 ```

-Note that to test `k8saudit` events, you need [Kubernetes audit log] enabled both in Kubernetes and Falco.
+Note that to test `k8saudit` events, you need _Kubernetes Audit Log_ functionality enabled in Kubernetes and the [k8saudit plugin](https://github.com/falcosecurity/plugins/tree/master/plugins/k8saudit) in Falco.

 ## Benchmark

 Since `v0.5.0`, the `event-generator` can also be used for benchmarking a running instance of Falco.
 The command `event-generator bench` generates a high number of Event Per Second (EPS) to show you events throughput allowed by your Falco installation.

-> This feature requires Falco 0.24.0 or newer.
-Before using the command in the section below, you need [Falco installed](https://falco.org/docs/installation/) and running with the [gRPC Output](https://falco.org/docs/grpc/) enabled.

-Finally, be aware that Falco embeds a rate-limiter for notifications that affect the gRPC Outputs APIs too.
+Be aware that before Falco 0.37 a rate-limiter for notifications that affects the gRPC Outputs APIs was present.
 You probably need to increase the `outputs.rate` and `outputs.max_burst` values [within the Falco configuration](https://github.com/falcosecurity/falco/blob/e2bf87d207a32401da271835e15dadf957f68e8c/falco.yaml#L90-L104), otherwise EPS will be rate-limited by the throttling mechanism.

 ### Run a benchmark